 The festival weekend features talks, workshops, clinics and other events for the public to see cartooning in action.
 40 selected cartoonists are invited to attend and participate.
 The event has active support from the Cartoon Museum, the British Library and the Cartoon Archive at Canterbury.

-Jag Lall's "Death’s Door: Ignorance Likes Company '' is being used as an educational tool to warn against the dangers of racism in schools across Newham in London, and has attracted the endorsement of such bodies for good as the United Nations Association of Canada.
+Jag Lall's "Death’s Door: Ignorance Likes Company '' was used as an educational tool to warn against the dangers of racism in schools across Newham in London.
+It has attracted the endorsement of such bodies for good as the United Nations Association of Canada.
 Another example of how the graphic novel format can be effective in spreading a virtuous message through educational institutions.
 More detail about Jag and his book can be found through Search.

 A New Cartoon Museum Opens!

-Opened on the 10th July at 15 Union Street, Ryde, entirely dedicated to displaying and celebrating the famous saucy seaside postcard art of the great cartoonist, Donald McGill.
+The Donald McGill Postcard Museum at 15 Union Street, Ryde, is entirely dedicated to displaying and celebrating the famous saucy seaside postcard art of the great cartoonist, Donald McGill.
 Opening times are from 12.00 -5.00, 7 days a week til early September.
 Admission £3.50 per adult, children over 5, £1.50, and for the under 5's, a penny only!
 Coach parties and block bookings welcome for morning visits.
-Check it all out on their website - http://www.donaldmcgill.info.
+Check it all out on their website.

 Reading With Pictures - Josh Elder Interview ( see Web Sites above )

 Reading With Pictures came out of my cartooning workshops at schools.
 Over the years, I've spoken with thousands of students and hundreds of teachers.
 A pattern began to emerge: Teachers by and large saw the value of using graphic novels in the classroom but were stymied in their efforts by a number of systemic, institutionalized barriers.